 The Company has a single shareholder, Azimut Holding SpA, and the called up capital is fully paid up.
-AZ Life has no debt financing, nor does it have any plans to raise debt or issue new shares in the short or medium term.
+Azimut Life has no debt financing, nor does it have any plans to raise debt or issue new shares in the short or medium term.

-The Company's own funds are primarily invested in cash deposits in bank accounts and Government Bonds.
+The Company's own funds are primarily invested in bank accounts and a mutual fund investing in cash deposits.
 There is no intention to change the disposition of own fund items.